This is the blog where crip, queer & misfit bodies talk back.

 Body Babble is the blog where crip, queer & misfit bodies talk back.

 I’m Celestine, the author.
-I write essays about disability, queerness and how people with misfit bodies or minds find belonging.
-To do this, I work closely with disabled and LGBTQ+ contributors, often through extensive interviews.
+I write about disability, queerness and bodies or minds that don’t fit in.
+I work closely with disabled and LGBTQ+ contributors, often through an extensive process of interviews.

 Why subscribe?

-Make sure you subscribe, so that every new post is sent directly to your email inbox.
+Make sure you subscribe, so that every new post is sent directly to your email inbox!
+Subscribing is the best way to follow and support my work – and it means we can bypass pesky social media algorithms.

 Who’s behind Body Babble?